 Pro Tip: Use the following apps to score FREE Disney gift cards in-store to be used on your trip by redeeming your reward points.
 I was able to get $100 for my last minute trip.
 Use those Disney gift cards to pay for rooms, or by special items at Disney parks and more.

-- Download the Shopkick app and use code: YAY644129 and get 500 bonus points when you walk into a store and earn at least 10 kicks.
+- Download the Shopkick app and use code: CONSUMERQUEEN and get $5 GIFT CARD when you walk into a store and earn at least 10 kicks.

 - Download the fetch Rewards app and use code: EF9PC and get 3,000 bonus points when you upload your first receipt.
 This is my favorite app because you can literally scan any receipt up to 14 days old and score points.